obi-a/little-couch/README.md

                      :phone "777-777-7777"})
 ;; => {:ok true, :id "linda", :rev "7-cd16bd09becdd8db756dbc52c5aeab06"}
 ```
-The edited version of the document
+The edited version of the document will be:
 ```javascript
 {
    "_id": "linda",